Best Apple Home Security Systems

-5. eufy - Best Apple Security System for Video Monitoring
+6. eufy Security System - Best Apple Security System for Video Monitoring

 While more robust home security systems offer environmental and break-in sensors as well as smart locks and more, there is something to be said about low-cost home monitoring using local alarms security cameras.
 Eufy is the security camera brand of respected tech powerhouse Anker, and their offerings are some of the best for home monitoring, especially for Apple users.

 - Fully self-monitored with no monthly fees

 - Free local file storage with optional, affordable cloud storage options

 - Live streaming right from our iPhones via the eufy app

 - AI-powered people detection integrated into the cameras

 - Base price on cameras is on the high side